These Turkish Eggs with Spiced Chickpeas & Homemade Naan might just be my new favorite recipe on the blog!

 The dough for the naan bread should be made first, as it needs to rise for about an hour.
 That’s just enough time to prep your other ingredients, like roasting the chickpeas, mixing the yogurt, and preparing the garnishes.
 Once the naan dough is ready, it simply gets divided, rolled out, and cooked on a screaming hot surface.
 I find the best thing to use is a cast-iron skillet.

-The naan bread goes down on the plate first, and then you just layer all of the components on top.
+The naan bread goes down on the plate first (you can also completely do this on charred bread and make more of a toast!), and then you just layer all of the components on top.
 Yogurt spread on top of the naan, which is flavored with fresh, tangy clementine juice.
 Then the eggs.
 I typically like to poach one at a time in a small saucepan, so I’ll start this process while I’m cooking the naan.
 Then the garlic butter walnut sauce, which is flavored with lots of paprika (this is the magic to the dish).